-Why do financial advisor brands stink so badly?
+Why do wealth management brands stink so badly?
 Bland colors, boring company names, the same old tired fonts and logos.
 Oh, please.
 Get some personality in your branding, financial advisors!
 It won’t kill you!
 I interviewed my graphic designer, Nathalia Hamid, for tips for financial advisors and wealth managers who want to create a better brand.
 You can skip down below to the listen to the podcast.
 Or you could continue reading.

 Either way, you will learn:

 - What a wealth management brand identity is

 - What makes a strong brand identity for a financial advisor or wealth manager

 - How financial advisors and wealth managers can build a strong personal brand

 - How to create strong financial advisor-branded marketing campaigns